emacsmirror/ligature-pragmatapro/README.rst

   (add-hook 'haskell-mode-hook 'ligature-mode)

-For even more advanced custom configuration, all PragmataPro ligatures is available in `ligature-pragmatapro-ligatures` to be used directly:
+For even more advanced custom configuration, all PragmataPro ligatures are available in `ligature-pragmatapro-ligatures` to be used directly:

 .. code:: elisp